gradle/gradle/design-docs/configure-on-demand.md

 - configure on demand with configuration decoupling is to eventually become the default Gradle model.
 - rename 'configure on demand' to something that reflects that this will be the new Gradle configuration model.

+## Configure target project when project dependency is resolved

+This is to fix common ordering issues where a dependency is resolved at configuration time.
+This should happen for both the legacy and new configuration models.

+### Coverage

+- Project A depends on project B, which depends on some external dependency.
+    - Verify that when the configuration is resolved in project A's build script, project B and the external dependency are present.

 ## Allow project dependencies in build script classpath

 This is a replacement for the `buildSrc` project.
 When in configure-on-demand mode, allow project dependencies